tahess29209/motion-data-cleaning/CODEBOOK.md

     * fBodyBodyGyroJerkMag.std..

-More detailed descriptions of each acceleration data type can be found [here]().
+More detailed descriptions of each acceleration data type can be found in the file `features_info.txt`, included in the original data set.